|Workshop proposal submission deadline:||December 14, 2018|

 Requirements for Submission

-Proposals for workshops should be organized as preliminary call for papers or call for participation, depending on the intended format of the workshop, with a maximum of two pages and contain the following information:
+Proposals for workshops or tutorials should be organized as a preliminary call for papers or call for participation, respectively, depending on the intended format of the workshop/tutorial, with a maximum of two pages and contain the following information:

 - Title of the workshop/tutorial.

 - A brief technical description of the workshop/tutorial, specifying the workshop/tutorial goals, the technical issues that it will address, and the relevance of the workshop/tutorial to the main conferences.
 Please specify, if the workshop is relevant to the ICAC, SASO or both communities.

 - The names, affiliations, postal addresses, phone numbers, and email addresses of the proposed workshop/tutorial organizing committee.
 We strongly encourage the organizing committee to consists of at least two people coming from multiple institutions knowledgeable about the technical issues to be addressed.

 - The primary email address for contacting the organizing committee.

 - Expected duration of the workshop/tutorial (half or full day).

 - A brief description of the workshop/tutorial format.